Department of Math Advising for Fall 2018 Registration

 Once this is completed, you will soon be a part of the UNC Math community!

-The Math Department supports the interaction of our faculty and majors, thus each major is required to have a Math faculty advisor.
-Meeting with your advisor is not meant to be stressful.
+The Math Department supports the interaction of our faculty and majors, thus each major is required to have a Math Faculty Advisor.
+Meeting with a faculty advisor is not meant to be stressful.
 Think of these faculty members or department advisors as great resources for helping you choose what math courses to take, what research opportunities may be available, or perhaps to discuss graduate school interests and career options.
 These relationships will be important as you progress in the degree.

 - Who needs formal math advising?

-If you have declared math as a first major AND have reached junior standing OR earned at least 60 academic hours, then you are required to meet with a Math advisor each semester prior to the beginning of the Undergraduate registration period.
+If you have declared math as a first major AND have reached junior standing OR earned at least 60 academic hours, then you are required to meet with a Math Faculty Advisor each semester prior to the beginning of the Undergraduate registration period.

-A Math advisor will be assigned to you once your math major status is updated in ConnectCarolina and on the Distribution Group Management (DGM) listserv.
+A Math Faculty Advisor will be assigned to you once your math major status is updated in ConnectCarolina and on the Distribution Group Management (DGM) listserv.